Skip to main content

 fibf wheel

-The FIBF includes five components:
+The Federal Integrated Business Framework (FIBF) includes five components:

 2. Business Capabilities are the outcome-based business needs mapped to Federal government authoritative references, forms, inputs, outputs, and data standards.